This blog has been updated as of March 2023.

 Is WhatsApp Business free to use?
 Are there any rules I need to know?
 How does WhatsApp charge for messages?
 Know everything about WhatsApp Business pricing here.

-In 2022, WhatsApp will continue to be the most popular global mobile messenger app.
+In 2023, WhatsApp continues to be the most popular global mobile messenger app.
 It’s also the third most popular social network worldwide.
-It has approximately two billion monthly active users.
+It has more than two billion monthly active users.

 Chances are that you already know the convenience, speed, and personalisation of WhatsApp.
 For many businesses, it’s a lifeline and an effective way to reach out to customers and meet their needs.

-The best way to leverage this is with WhatsApp for Business.
+The best way to leverage this is with WhatsApp Business API.
 So what do you need to know about how to use it, and what will it cost?
 That’s what you’re going to find out.

 We think you’d also like: 21 Most Frequently Asked Questions On WhatsApp Business